Can You Go to Jail for Not Paying Taxes in the UK?

 Media Coverage

-High-profile cases often dominate headlines, further emphasizing the risks of evasion.
+High-profile cases often dominate headlines, further emphasising the risks of evasion.
 For instance, celebrities involved in tax scandals face reputational damage in addition to legal penalties.

 Lesson: Beyond legal consequences, tax evasion can tarnish personal and professional reputations.